NordicSemiconductor/pc-nrfutil/README.md

 **Note**: When installing on macOS, you may need to add ` --ignore-installed six` when running pip.
 See [issue #79](https://github.com/NordicSemiconductor/pc-nrfutil/issues/79).

-**Note**: To use the `dfu ble`, `dfu thread` or `dfu zigbee` or `dfu ant` option you will need to set up your boards to be able to communicate with your computer.
+**Note**: To use the `dfu ble`, `dfu thread`, `dfu zigbee` or `dfu ant` option you will need to set up your boards to be able to communicate with your computer.
 You can find additional information here: [Hardware setup](https://github.com/NordicSemiconductor/pc-ble-driver/blob/master/Installation.md#hardware-setup).

 ## Downloading precompiled Windows executable